Parallel skew-symmetric tensors on 4-dimensional metric Lie algebras: The de Rham decomposition of the associated simply connected Riemannian Lie groups

-On the other hand, one expects that if $(\ggo,\ip)$ belongs to Table \ref{tabla de deltas}, then $(G,g)$ is irreducible as a Riemannian manifold.
+We will see next that if $(\ggo,\ip)$ belongs to Table \ref{tabla de deltas}, then $(G,g)$ is irreducible as a Riemannian manifold.
 One way to show this is by identifying $(G,g)$ with an already known irreducible Riemannian manifold.
 See Remark \ref{clase de iso de las delta}.
 Another possibility is by showing that $\ggo$ has no proper subspaces invariant under the action of $\Hol(G,g)$.
 Since $\Hol(G,g)=\Hol^0(G,g)$ is connected, this is equivalent to showing that $\ggo$ has no proper subspaces invariant by the elements of $\mathfrak{hol}(G,g)$, the Lie algebra of $\Hol(G,g)$.
 In order to know what $\mathfrak{hol}(G,g)$ is, we use the Ambrose-Singer Holonomy Theorem, which states that this algebra is the subalgebra of $\mathfrak{so}(\mathfrak{g},\ip)$ spanned by the curvature operators and all their covariant derivatives.
 We begin by following this approach.

 \begin{prop} Let $(\ggo,\la \cdot , \cdot \ra)$ be one of the metric Lie algebras of Table \ref{tabla de deltas} and let $(G,g)$ be the associated simply connected Lie group with the corresponding left invariant metric.
 Then $(G,g)$ is irreducible as Riemannian manifold. \end{prop}